GoogleCloudPlatform/docker-credential-gcr/README.md

 ### Docker Clients v1.13(.0-rc4)+ Manual Installation

 Add a `credHelpers` entry in the Docker config file (usually `~/.docker/config.json`) for each GCR registry that you care about.
-The key should be the domain of the registry (without the "https://") and the key chould be the suffix of the credential helper binary (everything after "docker-credential-").
+The key should be the domain of the registry (without the "https://") and the key should be the suffix of the credential helper binary (everything after "docker-credential-").

 	e.g. for `docker-credential-gcr`: